johannschopplich/toon/SPEC.md

 ## 20. Versioning and Extensibility

-This specification uses semantic versioning (major.minor format):
+This specification uses semantic versioning (major.minor format).

-- **Version 1.0:** Initial release establishing core encoding, normalization, and conformance rules.
-- **Version 1.1:** Added normative decoding behavior, strict-mode rules, delimiter-aware parsing, and reference algorithms.
-- **Version 1.2:** Maintains backward compatibility with v1.1 while providing clarifications to decoding behavior, centralized primitive/key parsing rules, tightened strict-mode requirements, and formalized delimiter scoping terminology.
-- **Version 1.3 (current):** Added numeric precision requirements for round-trip fidelity, reorganized terminology with subsections, added RFC 5234 core rules to ABNF grammar, clarified media type registration status, added intellectual property considerations, and formalized test suite reference.

 Breaking changes (incompatible with previous versions) will increment the major version number (e.g., v2.0).
 Minor version increments represent clarifications, additional conformance requirements, or backward-compatible additions that do not break existing conformant implementations.

+For a detailed version history, see Appendix D.

 ### Extensibility